CyVerse-learning-materials/cyverse_mooc/step8.rst

       c.
 Click **Next** to skip Advanced Settings;
       d.
 Click **Launch Analysis** to launch your application

-  5. At this point you will be redirected to the Analyses menu.
+  5. In the navigation, click on the |Analyses icon| (Analyses) view.
 Your application will be listed as “Submitted” for a few minutes (usually just a few, but more depending on both the size of the application software and any imported datasets).